Donate

 Cisgender or Cis

-Someone whose gender identity is the same as the sex they were assigned at birth.
-Non-trans is also used by some people.
+Someone whose gender is the same as the sex they were assigned at birth.
+For example, a cis(gender) woman is someone who was assigned female at birth and continues to live and identify as a woman.

 Coming out

-When a person first tells someone/others about their orientation and/or gender identity.
+When a person first tells someone/others about their sexual orientation and/or gender identity.

 D